Monday-Friday8:00 a.m. -5:30 p.m.

 The Photography unit documents crime scenes through the use of digital imaging, videography and aerial photography.
 Digital image processing and custom printing services, and video production and enhancement are also provided to agencies in Jefferson County.

-The JCRCL also provides examination, testing, testimony and expertise in the areas of Bloodstain Pattern Analysis, Footwear and Tire Track Examination, and Crime Scene response..
+The JCRCL also provides examination, testing, testimony and expertise in the areas of Bloodstain Pattern Analysis and Crime Scene response..

 The JCRCL provides training in a variety of forensic disciplines to law enforcement agencies.